 The Morrison School offers Master of Science degree programs in Agribusiness and Environmental Resources.
-In addition, the Environmental Resources faculty at ASU Main offer the Ph.D. in Environmental Design and Planning.
+In addition, the Environmental Resources faculty participate in offering the Ph.D. in Environmental Design and Planning.

 The M.S. in Agribusiness degree is supported by faculty with backgrounds in agricultural economics, applied business, food science, rural development, international trade, and a variety of experiences in industry and organizations.
-Many faculty work closely with agribusiness and business-related firms and in international projects, giving real world relevance to their research.
+Many faculty work closely with agribusiness and businessrelated firms and in international projects, giving real world relevance to their research.